nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 #### Hyperlinks
-Throughout the user guide, there are hyperlinks which you can click on to get more information about something.
+Throughout this user guide, there are hyperlinks which you can click on to get more information about something.
 To go back to where you were, you can use the `back` button on your browser.

 --------------------------------------------------------------------------------------------------------------------